spraakbanken/flask-matomo/docs/source/index.rst

-Welcome to Flask-Matomo
+Welcome to flask-matomo2
 ========================================

-Flask-Matomo is a library which lets you track the requests of your Flask website using Matomo (Piwik).
+`flask-matomo2` is a library which lets you track the requests of your Flask website using Matomo (Piwik).

 Table Of Contents
 -----------------